About the Clinic

 Quick Check: quickly check and address the more acute symptoms and find needed remedies to balance them.
 This test is intended to take no more than 15 minutes.

-*The information on these documents available on the Alpine Clinic Web site are not intended take the place of a consultation with a licensed physician.
-These are strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.
+*The information on these documents available on the Alpine Clinic web site are not intended take the place of a consultation with a licensed physician.
+It is strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.